mosche/blogposts/beamnative/README.md

 In the following we're going to evaluate performance and memory usage of the native pipeline against the same pipeline running on multiple JVMs using an uber jar.
 Each run is repeated 50 times on a MacBook Pro to gather sufficient data.
-The `time` command is used to gather basic runtime metrics.
+The `time` command is used to gather basic runtime metrics such as time elased and memory usage (RSS).
+In both cases lower values are obviously better.

 ```bash
 gradle nativeCompile